-October 16, 2017 – Not Actively Looking can help firms to maximise the value of the legacy database and create a dynamic asset that is accurate, refreshed and fully compliant with the new regulation.
+October 16, 2017 – Not Actively Looking can help firms to maximize the value of the legacy database and create a dynamic asset that is accurate, refreshed and fully compliant with the new regulation.
 All of this at no cost to the firm!

 The situation today